language

 Venice Beach, CA, 1978

 We are, in fact, creators.
 If you are not there to make the photograph the moment flows on, unencumbered by our presence, unrecorded, and uninterpreted.
 Our presence is a creative act in itself.
 We create through our choices, our interests, our attractions and our compulsions.
 This understanding empowers us.
-The making of photographic images need not be directed externally, but rather internally, where we can claim it’s power, where we can create.
+The making of photographic images need not be directed externally, but rather internally, where we can own it’s power, where we can create.